Shravan6488/Terraform/Readme.md

 2. Instances
-	- an Test01 instance to act as a web server with associated eip
+	- an Test01 instance to act as a test server with associated eip

+Assumptions:
-Assumptions: 1.
-Works only in AWS Singapore region 2.
-Uses t2.micro instances to spin up all instances except the NAT01 instance 3.
-Uses Ubuntu 16.04 as the base OS 4.
-AWS user has full EC2 and VPC permissions 5.
-You have already created an key-pair in AWS EC2 consolea 6.
-The 10.0.0.0/16 subnet is not used in existing VPCs.
+1. Works only in AWS Singapore region
+2. Uses t2.micro instances to spin up instance
+3. Uses Ubuntu 16.04 as the base OS
+4. AWS user has full EC2 and VPC permissions
+5. You have already created an key-pair in AWS EC2 consolea
+6. The 10.0.0.0/16 subnet is not used in existing VPCs.
 If yes, change it network settings in variables.tf accordingly

-Inputs Needed: You need to add the following variables to the file terraform.tfvars 1.
-AWS access_key - access key of aws user with appropriate permissions 2.
-AWS secret_key - secret key of access key 3. aws_key_path - path to the private key of the aws key-pair on your local machine 4. aws_key_name - name of the aws key-pair
+Inputs Needed: You need to add the following variables to the file terraform.tfvars
+1. AWS access_key - access key of aws user with appropriate permissions
+2. AWS secret_key - secret key of access key
+3. aws_key_path - path to the private key of the aws key-pair on your local machine
+4. aws_key_name - name of the aws key-pair

 How to run the code: